sellmerfud/awakening/src/typst/enh-bot-instructions.typ

 + / Adjacent Travel to Good Muslim 2+ resource\* countries with no Troops: Travel a single adjacent cell to as many Good 2+ resource\* countries without troops as possible where a _War of Ideas_ roll would succeed if the country were worsened to Fair.
 (Skip if _Biometrics_ is in play.
 Skip Pakistan if Benazir Bhutto marker present.)
 + / Recruit: Recruit as many cells as possible in Poor or Auto-Recruit Muslim countries.
 Do not recruit in Islamist Rule countries unless the country has fewer than 6 cells and either the country is the _Auto Recruit Priority_ or the _Auto Recruit Priority_  is not Islamist Rule.
 Priority to the _Major Jihad Priority_, then using _Recruit/Travel To_ priorities.
 + / Travel to _Major Jihad Priority_ country: As many cells a possible.
++ / Adjacent Travel to non-Good countries without Troops: _(only if Biometrics and/or GTMO lapsing)_ select a non-Good Country and travel as many adjacent cells as possible to it.
+Destination priorites: Adjacent to MJP, then Iran, then random.
 + / Add to reserves: Add surplus card Ops to reserves if there are not already 2 Ops in reserve.